ascott02/IRTForests/slides.md

   </div>
 </div>

-- Trees with θ above −10 outperform peers by ~3 pp even with PCA features.
+- Trees with θ above −10 beat peers by ~3 pp even with PCA features.
-- Long tail of low-ability trees (< −11.5) drags ensemble accuracy; pruning candidates.
-- Wright map shows limited θ spread versus broad δ tail → feature quality bottleneck.
+- Long-tail θ < −11.5 drags accuracy, and the Wright map shows δ stretching far beyond the compressed ability range.

 ---